MirageNet/Mirage/doc/docs/guides/scene-loading/network-scene-loader.md

 ## Usage

-To load a new scene for all connected players:
+To load a new scene for all authenticated players:

 {{{ Path:'Snippets/SceneLoading/LoaderUsage.cs' Name:'loader-usage' }}}